gohugoio/hugo/content/en/content-management/image-processing/index.md

 {{ $image := $image.Process "fill 600x400" }}
 ```

 ### Resize

-Resize an image to the specified width and/or height.
+Resize an image to the given width and/or height.

 If you specify both width and height, the resulting image will be disproportionally scaled unless the original image has the same aspect ratio.